Kanchenjunga BC to Makalu BC GHT

 Camping

-We continue walking through rhododendrons then higher up the trail becomes rocky.
+From camp, we continue walking through rhododendrons then higher up the trail becomes rocky.
 There are good views of the Arun Valley to the South.
 Before reaching the plateau we scramble up a rocky section to several chortens.
-Not far from here, we walk to the beautiful lake of Molun Pokhari where we camp.
+Not far from here, we walk to the holy lake of Molun Pokhari at an altitude of 3,950m.

-From camp, we walk up around the head of the lake and follow a small trail ascending up a ridge to a few faded scarves marking the top of the pass.
-There is a 45-minute contour to the second pass at 4,200m before a steep descent ending in rhododendrons as one heads to the Dhunge Khola.
-We cross a plank bridge to a large kharka on the other side and continue down the valley to a drier campsite.
+We walk up around the head of the lake and follow a small trail ascending up a ridge to a few faded scarves marking the top of the pass.
+There is a 45-minute contour to the second pass at 4,200m before descending to Dhungge Kharka where we camp.

 Walking 10.5km (6 to 7 hours)